Privacy Notice for Travel Insurance

 Please complete a travel insurance form at least five full working days prior to departure.

-Persons travelling to any of the following countries must also include a Disturbed Areas Questionnaire or Iraq Questionnaire (as applicable), at least ten full working days prior to departure -
+Persons travelling to any of the following countries must also include a or (as applicable), at least ten full working days prior to departure -

 Colombia, Iraq, Mexico, Nigeria, Philipines, Venezuela, Yemen, Afghanistan, Chechnya, Somalia or North Korea.

-An insurance cover note for overseas travel will be sent by email at least 2 days prior to departure, providing the travel insurance form has been submitted at least 5 full working days in advance of your trip.
-Cover notes will not be issued for UK only trips however the form must still be submitted.
+An insurance cover note for travel will be sent by email at least 2 days prior to departure, providing the travel insurance form has been submitted at least 5 full working days in advance of your trip.

 Please note that you may not receive a cover note before your departure if you have submitted the on-line form less than 5 full working days prior to the commencement of your journey.

-Staff going abroad are responsible for ensuring that they are not travelling to an area that the Foreign Office is advising against (a 'disturbed area') - staff should always check with the Foreign Office website ( https://www.gov.uk/foreign-travel-advice ) before travelling.
+Students going abroad are responsible for ensuring that they are not travelling to an area that the Foreign Office is advising against (a 'disturbed area') - students should always check with the Foreign Office website (www.gov.uk/foreign-travel-advice) before travelling.